datapopcorn/online-bookstore-project/README.md

 5. Dockerized PostgreSQL:
    - Local PostgreSQL instance running in a Docker container.

-6. Data Orchestration:
-   - Google Cloud Composer for automating data workflows.

-7. Data Analytics in BigQuery:
+6. Data Analytics in BigQuery:
    - Leverage synchronized data for insights.

-8. LookML for BI:
+7. LookML for BI:
    - Use Looker Core and LookML for custom dashboards and data modeling.

-9. Data Modeling with dbt:
+8. Data Modeling with dbt:
     - Transform raw BigQuery data into analytics-ready models.

 ### Technologies Used